Browse the Guide:

 Part of the Civil War Small Manuscripts Collection.
 Ms2003-014.

 WALTON, SEPHAS (CEPHAS) L. CORRESPONDENCE, 1861-1864, 1884.
 0.1 cu. ft.
 Floyd County, Virginia, family.
 S. L. Walton volunteered in the Confederate Army in 1861 and served in the 42nd Virginia Regiment and the 1st Virginia Battalion.
 He was captured in April 1865 and taken to Point Lookout, Maryland, where he was released in June.
 Collection consists of seventeen letters and notes to and from Walton, his parents, his wife Nancy Ann, his brother, and cousins.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1955-001.

 WARNER, MARCUS B. COLLECTION, 1864-1865.
 0.1 cu. ft.
 Diary and photocopies of muster rolls and a card number list for Marcus B. Warner, a harness maker in Volney, NY and a soldier in NY's 184th Volunteer Infantry, Company K. The diary details Warner's daily life and general Civil War events.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-061.

 WARREN, HENRY M. (abt.
 1837-1862).
 LETTER, 1861.
 0.1 cu. ft.
 Letter from Henry M. Warren to his brother, Nathaniel in Massachusetts.
 Warren's letter, dated November 9, 1861 and written from Hall's Hill, Virginia, includes details about how the soldiers in the unit are kept busy in their down time (mostly drill and review), including a review that Warren says was attended by President Lincoln.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2012-017.

 WASHINGTON COUNTY, VIRGINIA.
 DAYBOOK, 1896.
 0.1 cu. ft.
 Daybook contains a chronological listing of names, prices, and purchases of various items including food stuffs, tobacco, and shoes.
 All entries date from 1896.
 The owner and type of business for this daybook are unknown.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-068.

 [WATERCOLORS OF FUNGI, 184?].
 1 vol. Illustrations